w3c/wai-website/pages/about/groups/task-forces/wcag2ict.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the WCAG2ICT Task Force is to develop documentation describing how WCAG 2.x and its principles, guidelines, and success criteria could apply to non-Web Information and Communications Technologies (ICT).
+Find out about the activities of the WCAG2ICT Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}